-- 1. Visually inspect the analyzer's exterior for signs of damage, corrosion, gas leaks, or overheating.
+- 1. Visually inspect the exterior of the analyzer for signs of damage, corrosion, gas leaks, or overheating.
 Report anything found to the maintenance organization. - 2.
-Ensure that the analyzer has been installed correctly as described in Install. - 3.
+Verify that the analyzer has been correctly installed as described in Install. - 3.
 Ensure that the top cover is fitted to the analyzer.
-If it is not, report it to the maintenance organzation and do not proceed further until the top cover has been fitted. - 4.
-Ensure that the door to the electrical compartment is closed and locked.
-If you cannot close and lock the door, report it to the maintenance organization and do not proceed further until the door has been repaired. - 5.
-Ensure that the gas handlying system is turned off. - 6.
-Ensure that the external circuit breaker is set to OFF. - 7.
-Visually examine the gas ports.
+If it is not, report it to the maintenance organization and do not proceed further until the top cover has been fitted. - 4.
+Confirm that the door to the electrical compartment is closed and locked.
+If the door cannot be closed and locked, report it to the maintenance organization and do not proceed further until the door has been repaired. - 5.
+Ensure that the gas handling system is turned off. - 6.
+Verify that the external main and secondary circuit breakers are set to Off. - 7.
+Visually examine the three gas ports.

-If necessary, refer to Figure 7-1 to ensure that the sample supply line and the sample return line are correctly attached.
+If necessary, refer to Figure 7-1 to ensure that the sample supply line, the sample return line, and the compressed air line are correctly attached.

-Figure 7-1: Gas Inlet and Outlet and Electrical Connections
+Figure 7-1: Rosemount CT5100(Ex) Gas Inlet and Outlet and Electrical Connections